timarenz/terraform-aws-avicontroller/README.md

 # tf_aws_avicontroller
-A terraform module to deploy a single Avi Controller in AWS.
+A terraform module to deploy a single Avi Controller using the latest version available in AWS.

-This module was tested with Avi Vantage version 17.1.9

 ## Input variables

 ### Required
 * `environment_name` - Used as prefix for all supported object names
-* `owner_name` - Also used as prefix for all supported object names
 * `key_path` - Path to the public key used for SSH access to the Avi Controller.
-* `ami_id` - AMI id of the Avi Controller version you want to deploy.
-See [AWS Marketplace: Avi Vantage Platform](https://aws.amazon.com/marketplace/pp/B01ICD3R7E)
 * `password` - Password for the Avi Controller admin account.
 * `subnet_id` - Id of the subnet the Avi Controller should be connected to